sakshimohan/resource_allocation_formula/README.md

 * The PPT contains a background on the rationale behind revising the resource allocation formula as well as visual representations of of the implications of different theoretical options available.

-* The python code allows for a generalisable manipulation of data to set up for analysis on python as well as defines a function to carry out pace of change simulations based on flexible inputs provided on initial budget, growth rate, and targeted budget distritbution.
+* Python scripts: 1. paceofchange.py - a function to carry out pace of change simulations based on a set of customisation inputs -  initial budget, growth rate, and targeted budget allocation proportions, 2. dimension_reduction.py - demonstrates the use of recursive feature elimination and backward elimination to reduce the parameters in the formula for ease of implementation

 ## Acknowledgements